hooklift/node-libvirt/API.md

 ### hypervisor.getBaselineCPU([cpu1, cpu2, cpu3, ...])
  Computes the most feature-rich CPU which is compatible with all given host CPUs.
 #### Parameters:
- Array of XML descriptions of host CPUs, you can specify two or more cpu descriptions.
+ Array of XML descriptions of host CPUs.
 #### Return:
- An XML description of the computed CPU or null plus an exception with an Error instance the error.
+ An XML description of the computed CPU or null plus an exception with an Error instance.

 * ### hypervisor.getBaselineCPU(xmlCpus)
 Computes the most feature-rich CPU which is compatible with all given host CPUs